The Best Comprehensive Guide for Independent Insurance Brokers

 A recent news article from Insurance Journal mentioned how only licensed producers have the exclusive responsibility for determining coverage types and potential endorsement options in the state of Louisiana.

 As with any subject, the level of difficulty will depend on how prepared you are.
-You should have a relatively smooth experience if you’ve put in the hours and completed your pre-exam requirements.
+You should have a relatively smooth experience if you’ve put in the hours studying and completed your pre-exam requirements.

 Step 4: Submit Your Application and Get Hired